Studies, Risks, and Dosage for Inducing Labor With Castor Oil

 - Scientists have discovered that ricinoleic acid, a key component of castor oil, targets prostaglandin receptors on smooth muscle cells in the intestines and uterus to stimulate contractions.

-This is still an area of controversy, so you’ll want to look at the research and make your own decision.
-But these are the facts that I’ve found, which can help you make your own decision.
+This is still an area of controversy, so you’ll want to talk to your doctor and look at the research yourself before you decide.
+But here are some facts that might help you make a decision: